 Today, in a world marked by the pandemic and the new teleworking scenario, there are many security managers who must guarantee the security of information in their organizations.
 Remote work and COVID-19 have completely changed the agenda of the CISO and its plans for 2020.
 Now, organizations have the need to adopt new channels and establish new formulas to guarantee information security in the workplace. modern and decentralized workplace.

-To alleviate this need, many organizations are making Tranxfer available to their workers as a secure tool that integrates advanced security policies and complements "traditional" methods such as email.
-With Tranxfer, organizations stop worrying about the security of home network connections or the "invisible" use of shadow IT by employees from home.
+To alleviate this need, many organizations are making Tranxfer available to their workers as a secure tool that integrates advanced security policies and that complements “traditional” methods such as email.
+With Tranxfer, organizations stop worrying about the security of home network connections or the "invisible" use of shadow IT by employees from their homes.

 With Tranxfer, non-compliance with the GDPR is avoided thanks to its advanced security policies focused on the minimum exposure of information, encryption and layers such as antivirus and DLP, as well as traceability and control of transfers.

 How can a breach of the regulations harm?

 To begin with, non-compliance with European data protection regulations brings with it economic consequences caused by sanctions that carry, depending on the size of the organization, from 10 to 20 million euros or between 2 and 4% of the turnover volume. company annual.

 Without forgetting the most delicate, those related to reputation.
 Its impact, incalculable value, can harm a brand, discrediting it and causing it to lose its market value, so we would talk about much more serious consequences that can lead to business interruptions and even loss of customers.

 How to avoid these risks?
 We make Tranxfer available to all organizations, regardless of their size, to guarantee the secure flow of information exchange and guarantee teleworking in optimal conditions without worrying those responsible for security and technology about the use of non-corporate tools and shadow IT. .